WayneBlunden/CapstoneProject/README.md

 </ul>

 ### 4. Run 2Analysis.ipynb
-This script will analyze AccidentsFinal.csv for visualization.
-We will use Matplotlib to visualization the data upon analysis.
+This script will analyze AccidentsFinal.csv and utilize Matplotlib to generate graphs to visualize the data.

 Note: AccidentFinal.csv, the file created while running 1Cleaning.py, is 404MB and too large to push to GitHub.
-Because of this it is not included in the Repo.
+Due to this it is not included in the Repo.
 If you run the project it will generate it but if you would prefer to just view the file it can be seen [here](https://drive.google.com/file/d/1PasKVrLbcio8Z-CqDdhGrDBgXLxK3mHa/view?usp=sharing).

 ### 5. Findings
 From the visualizations we found that California far outstrips all other states in number of accidents during the tracked time frame, and South Dakota had the fewest number of accidents.
 Our second visualization shows the larger proportion of accidents occur during the day.
 We also show that the number of accidents did go down in Illinois and Arizona after marijuana legalization.
 The assumptions can be made that California has the most accidents due to population and city sizes, and that most accidents happen during the day because that is when the most people are out.
 But that is all those are, assumptions.
 It is interesting to see that accident counts went down after marijuana legalization for the two cities listed, but ultimately the dataset is too small to draw any meaningful conclusions.
 These graphs do provide interesting places to begin future research and analysis projects though.